slu4coder/Minimal-64x4-Home-Computer/Revision 1.1/readme.md

 # Hardware Revision 1.1

-For the bill of materials (BOM) please refer to the chapter 'Hardware' of the 'Minimal 64x4 Reference Manual'.
-Follow the link in the root readme.md of this repository.
+I have used KiCAD 6 from my schematics.
+For the bill of materials (BOM) please refer to chapter 'Hardware' of the 'Minimal 64x4 Reference Manual'.
+Follow the link in the root readme.md of this repo.